Click here to return to the Advanced Ludwig table of contents.

 In addition to design-time validation, Ludwig supports runtime validation.
 A validation is a type of function that tests a property of your code, and if any portion of the code fails that test, it will not compile and cannot be executed.
 A runtime validation is a validation that is uploaded to the Conductor and that the Conductor enforces at runtime.
 In contrast, a design-time validation is checked by the Ludwig compiler (lwc), locally and at compile-time.

 How Runtime Validations Work¶

-Validation libraries must be uploaded to the Conductor with the fugue policy validation-create command.
+Validation libraries must be uploaded to the Conductor with the fugue policy validation-add command.
 At that time, the validation is tested against currently running processes, and if any running process fails validation, the validation library is not created on the Conductor, and the CLI returns an error message.

 After the validation library has been successfully created on the

 run, the Conductor checks it

 against any validation libraries that have been uploaded to the

 Conductor.
 If the composition passes validation, the process is